alichtman/gardening-starter-pack/docs/design.md

 ### Architecture

-This rootkit takes advantage of the [`khook`](https://github.com/milabs/khook) library, which uses ROP chains to hook syscalls.
+This rootkit mainly relies on the [`khook`](https://github.com/milabs/khook) library, which uses ROP chains to hook syscalls without modifying the pointers in the syscall table.

 There is a set of diagrams in the `khook` README that lays out exactly how it works.
 I've included a modified version below for completeness.

 ---

-This diagram illustrates a call to function `X` without hooking:
+This diagram illustrates a call to syscall `X` without hooking:

 ```
 CALLER